pezbetta/songs-api/README.md

 #### TODOs
 - <s>Dockerize Django app</s>
 - Include more test for music app
 - Pagination on listing endpoints
-- Accept other input than RAW body on passphrases endpoints
 - Recover artist pictures from AllSongs.com
   - <s>Get pictures based on artist name</s>
   - <s>Command to ask django to download pictures and populate DB with artist pictures</s>
   - <s>Add pictures to artist endpoint</s>
+  - Check artists results albums againt artist's albums in DB
+  - Install async tasks system in order to run this task in background

 ### Requirements
 In order to run this project it is recommend to use Docker and Docker Compose